 Why is this issue important?

-Offending behaviour is damaging for not just offenders and their victims, but also their families and the wider community.
+Offending behaviour is damaging not only for offenders and their victims but also for their families and the wider community.
 It is closely linked with deprivation, drug and alcohol misuse, mental health, loss of accommodation and employment as well as affecting outcomes for families and children.
-Improving the health of offenders reduces the chance of their re-offending, which in turn reduces the future impact on both victims and the families of offenders1,2.
+Improving the health of offenders reduces the chance of their re-offending, which in turn reduces the future impact on both victims and the families of offenders.(3,4)

 What significant factors are affecting this issue?